 How long do you hold applications?

 We do not hold or transfer applications.
 If you apply for a property with a pending application, you will be placed on a waiting list.
 If the property is rented to the first applicant, your application will be cancelled and entire application fee refunded.

 Do you allow animals?

-- Some properties do allow animals with a higher deposit.
-Photos of all animals and proof of registration in that county where the property of which you are applying to live are required.
+Some owners do allow animals and that would require a higher deposit.
+Photos of all animals and proof of registration in the county where the property is located is required.
 The following animals are restricted for all properties:

-If you are not certain whether you qualify to apply to rent the property, you may call our office and ask for an applicant review prior to seeing the property.
+Some examples of things that could affect the approval of your application are collections, issues with previous landlords, wage garnishments, vehicle repossessions and debt-to-income ratio.
+If you are not certain whether you qualify to rent a property, you may call our office and ask for an applicant review prior to seeing the property.
 A successful applicant review does not guarantee that your application will be approved.
-If there are some concerns with any details of your application, including less-than-ideal credit, job standing or references, it may not be necessary to deny your application.
-It may however be possible for you to pay a higher security deposit and/or provide a co-signer to be a guarantor for the rental of the property.
+If there are concerns with any details of your application, it may be possible for you to pay a higher security deposit and/or provide a co-signer to be a guarantor for the rental of the property.

 What if I don’t want to see the Property before applying?

 If you are not interested in viewing the property prior to signing the lease, you will have to sign a waiver agreeing to lease the property sight unseen.
 We strongly advise against this.
 It is in everyone’s best interest for you to personally see the property before applying.

 Can you change your mind after I’ve been approved?